Sean-Sanneman/collab/README.md

 Collab is a website being developed to help musicians find other musicians to collaborate with remotely.
 Our MVP allows people to create a user account, and search for other users/bands by instruments and genres.
 Collab will eventually become a social networking platform where musicians can communicate about the projects they are working on, share project files, find people to record tracks for their project, etc.

+2/12/2021 Update: Collab has reincarnated, and is now being developed under the name wizzymuse.
+More info coming soon.

 ## Table Of Contents

 - [Installation](#installation)